apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-1.md

 ## Introduction

-A long-running project within the [Rust Apache Arrow](https://github.com/apache/arrow-rs) implementation has been complete support for reading and writing arbitrarily nested parquet schema.
-This is a complex topic, as we will show, and we noticed a lack of available approachable technical information, and thus wanted to share our learnings with the community.
+A recently completed, long-running project within the [Rust Apache Arrow](https://github.com/apache/arrow-rs) implementation was complete support for reading and writing arbitrarily nested Parquet schema and conversion to Arrow.
+This is a complex topic, and we felt there was a lack of available approachable technical information, and thus wanted to share our learnings with the community.

 [Apache Arrow](https://arrow.apache.org/) is an open, language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations.
 [Apache Parquet](https://parquet.apache.org/) is an open, column-oriented data file format designed for very efficient data encoding and retrieval.

 It is increasingly common for analytic systems to use Arrow to process data stored in Parquet files, and therefore fast, efficient, and correct translation between them is a key building block.

-Historically analytic processing primarily focused on querying data with a tabular schema, that is one where there are a fixed number of columns, and each row contains a single value for a given column.
+Historically analytic processing primarily focused on querying data with a tabular schema, where there are a fixed number of columns, and each row contains a single value for a each column.
 However, with the increasing adoption of structured document formats such as XML, JSON, etc…, this schema limitation can seem antiquated and unnecessarily limiting.

-As of version [20.0.0](https://crates.io/crates/arrow/20.0.0), released in August 2022, the Rust implementation is feature complete.
+As of version [20.0.0](https://crates.io/crates/arrow/20.0.0), released in August 2022, the Rust Arrow implementation for reading structured types is feature complete.
 Instructions for getting started can be found [here](https://docs.rs/parquet/latest/parquet/arrow/index.html) and feel free to raise any issues on our [bugtracker](https://github.com/apache/arrow-rs/issues).

-In this series we will explain how Parquet and Arrow represent nested data, highlighting the similarities and differences between them, and giving a flavor of the practicalities of supporting reading and writing between them.
+In this series we will explain how Parquet and Arrow represent nested data, highlighting the similarities and differences between them, and giving a flavor of the practicalities of converting between the formats.

 ## Columnar vs Record-Oriented